Honors English IV Course Description

 Students will find “absent” folders in the back of the room, hanging on the chalkboard.
 If you are absent, on the day you return go to your class’ folder to look for any notes, handouts, or worksheets that you missed.
 Also, check the lesson plan book for any other homework assignments that you missed.
 Don’t forget to check email.
 If you have questions after checking all of these places, then ask.

 Essentially, this is a literature-based class, which makes me very happy because I love to talk about books, especially the ones we read in here (they are some of my favorites).
 All of the literature we study in here reflects on the idea of citizenship and what it means to be a “good” citizen.
-The novels that we will be reading are Slaughterhouse V by Kurt Vonnegut, Night by Elie Weisel.
+The novels that we will be reading are 1984 by George Orwell, Slaughterhouse V by Kurt Vonnegut, Night by Elie Weisel.
 Students will also choose a Holocaust-related novel to read independently.
-We will also be looking at some shorter, mainly non-fiction works-some writing by Abraham Lincoln, Benjamin Franklin, John F. Kennedy, and a few other “famous” citizens.
-We will also listen to Season Two of the podcast Serial.
+We will end the year on a lighter note reading Shakespeare’s comedy The Taming of the Shrew.

 All of the writing that we do is related to the current novel that we are reading.
 Most writing is response, but students will complete one short research paper.